Polygon Error in EQ7

 - Back up special projects (giving them different names) at stages during designing.
 That way, should something happen to the project file, you will not need to start designing from scratch.

-- Never “store” blocks or patches on the white are to the quilt’s right.
+- Never “store” blocks or patches on the white area to the quilt’s right.
 This “empty” space should be left empty.
 Dragging blocks or patches onto this space can cause an error in reopening the project.

 Polygon errors are rare — we have never experienced this ourselves, and we are in and out of thousands of projects each year.
 But it can happen.
-And when it does it can be with a project you hate to lose.